gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Provider is the DNS provider as declared in the spec.DNS.providers configuration.
+<p>Provider is the name of the DNS provider as declared in the &lsquo;spec.dns.providers&rsquo; configuration.
 If not set, the first provider in the list is used.</p>
 </td>
 </tr>